outscale/cluster-api-provider-outscale/docs/src/topics/config-cluster.md

 | `ipRanges` | false |  The list of ip ranges of the security group rule
 | `fromPortRange` | true |  The beginning of the port range
 | `toPortRange` | true |  The end of the port range

+> Note: If you define your own security groups, `additionalSecurityRules` is ignored.

 ## Load balancer